 Adam Chodzko was co commissioned by Invisible Dust and Great North Run Culture to create ‘Rising’ a sound and performance piece about flooding at the British Science Festival in Newcastle in 2013.
 Chodzko is part of our new project ‘Invisible Heat’.

-Adam Chodzko new film ‘Deep Above’, commissioned by Invisible Dust and advised by Dr. Adam Harris opens 20th November 2015 at Watershed, Bristol before touring in 2016 in Manchester and at Shambala Festival.
+Adam Chodzko film ‘Deep Above’, commissioned by Invisible Dust and advised by Dr. Adam Harris was first shown at Watershed, Bristol before touring in 2016 in Manchester and at Shambala Festival.

 More information on ‘Deep Above’